UTAT-UAS/ARCHIVE_hardware_integration/README.md

 Everything here handles integration with hardware.
 Creates ROS nodes that publish to a topic for consumption by the flight stack, or subscribe to a topic for forwarding to hardware. (potentially services as well)

 Ideally the `Controller` (and flight stack code in general) should care as little as possible wether they are running in simulation or on the real drone.
 By creating hardware interfaces here we can limit the points at which the software directly touches real hardware (a huge source of pain and suffering).
-Because of the rapid development process and prototyping in this team, we will mostly use Python to demonstrate proof of concept.
-After that I would encourage the use of C++ since it offers efficiency, especially to the jetson nano (which has a horribly slow cpu).
+I encourage the use of C++ since it offers efficiency, especially to embedded devices such as the Raspberry Pi since it has a much slower CPU for tasks.
+Ideally, hardware should slow down the stack as little as possible.

 ## TODO